 When your Chapter 7 Bankruptcy is filed and then discharged, it will show up on your credit report, on which your credit score is determined.

-After the discharge of your bankruptcy under Chapter 7, even more of your debt, loans, and collections will disappear as the accounts are closed and the debt is discharged.
-This applies to all dischargeable debt including credit cards, loans, and collection accounts.
+After the discharge of your Chapter 7 Bankruptcy even more of your debt, loans, and collections will disappear as the accounts are closed and the debt is discharged.
+This applies to all dischargeable debt including credit cards, personal and payday loans, and collection accounts.

 As the debts and collections disappear, your credit score could rise.
 At this point it is up to you to maintain your improved credit by making on-time payments.
 As more on-time payments are recorded your credit score could increase which may allow you to borrow or refinance at lower interest rates.
 In this way, filing for Chapter 7 Bankruptcy offers you a chance to actually rebuild your credit.